By D. Brian Smith

 Jaguar/Land Rover followed HMA.
 We were impressed with the display of 2012 Land Rovers, Land Rover concept cars, the new Jaguars and the new Jaguar concept cars.
 According to Land Rover and Jaguar executives, sales are up for both of these legendary British marques.
 From the appearance of the brands current lineups and some of the concepts that may be available in the near future, RR hopes the upward momentum will continue for JLH.
 God save the Queen!

 The time came to have an all too brief visit with Porsche.
-Remembering that last year the Porsche press event was an overcrowded zoo, RR made it early to the Porsche display.
+Remembering that last year the Porsche press meeting was an overcrowded mass of car loving humanity, RR made it early to the Porsche display.
 Unfortunately, there were three rows of empty reserved seats - so much for getting to the press conference early to beat the crowd.
 Never mind, having SLR camera in hand, I squirmed my way in between several photojournalists and found a nice place towards the front to see and hear what would be taking place.
 I wound up standing next to a photographer for Car & Driver magazine, who was quite a nice chap.
 We traded jokes, and he seemed to understand my somewhat off-center sense of humor.
-Digression aside, Porsche premiered its new 911, a sports car that's lighter, more powerful and gets better fuel economy.
+Digression aside, Porsche revealed its new 911, a sports car that's lighter, more powerful and gets better fuel economy.
 Porsche also announced it will be constructing a Porsche Experience Center in Carson, CA. The PEC sounds like a welcome oasis for Porsche and supercar/sports car aficionados.
-There will be a Proving Ground racetrack there and a full fitness center, so that Porsche nuts can experience the sort of fitness training that Porsche racecar drivers go though.
+There will be a Proving Ground racetrack there and a full fitness center, so that Porsche enthusiasts can experience the sort of fitness training that Porsche racecar drivers go though.
 All I can say is, "Sign me up!"
 And you can quote me on that.
 I wonder whether Porsche would let me exercise my Factory Five Racing Mk4 Cobra roadster replica on the Proving Ground track (probably not).
-Perhaps the 1936 Wanderer W25K roadster (with its Dr. Porsche designed powerplant) that the Smith Men own would be allowed on the track.
+Perhaps the 1936 Wanderer W25K roadster (with its Dr. Porsche designed powerplant) that the Smith Men own would be allowed on the course.
 Sounds like a wonderful photo opp to me.

-Since the kind folks at Porsche Cars North America served us journalists and photographers lunch, I was a tad late to the Ford press event.
+Since the kind folks at Porsche Cars North America served us journalists and photographers lunch, I was a tad late to the Ford press meeting.
 The Ford exhibit was filled to the gills with Ford V.I.P.'s and automotive journalists.
 I arrived on the scene just in time to hear the end of the speech and to pick up a press kit.
 Arch rival Chevrolet did a very clever thing.
 While looking for the spot to get the jump drive with the Ford press releases, I came across a PR person who was passing out what looked to be Ford press kits.
 Upon inspecting the giveaway, I saw the Chevrolet Bow Tie emblazoned on the box.
 I asked the young lady what was inside.
 She said, "M&M's courtesy of Chevrolet."
 What a cheeky way to get journalists thinking about the big and revitalized Bow Tie.

 As you can imagine, the Honda exhibit was also very well attended.
 The big news at Honda was the release of the all-electric Honda Fit.
 If memory serves, the electric Fit will have a range of 123 miles.
 So, it could make a great commuter car for many people.
 We shall see.